Canadian Baptists of Atlantic Canada: Organization

-In 2020, it had 450 churches and 21 associations across the Atlantic provinces (New Brunswick, Newfoundland, Nova Scotia & Prince Edward Island).
+According to a census published by the association in 2024, it had 450 churches and 21 associations across the Atlantic provinces (New Brunswick, Newfoundland, Nova Scotia & Prince Edward Island).
 The CBAC is subdivided into nine regions for local cooperation.

 Beliefs

-The denomination has a Baptist confession of faith.
+The association has a Baptist confession of faith.
 The Union is a member of Canadian Baptist Ministries and Evangelical Fellowship of Canada.

 Education

-Crandall University is a partner of the Union.

-It houses the Baptist Heritage Center whose 300 artifacts preserve the material history of Atlantic Baptists, the Canadian Baptists of Atlantic Canada, and its predecessor organizations.
-The collection and archives includes objects used in worship services, furniture, musical instruments, church building architecture pictures and printed material.
+The Canadian Baptists of Atlantic Canada own and operate Crandall University.